eclipse4dev/Vee-Distribution-License-VDL/README.md

 # Vee-Distribution-License-VDL-

-VDL is not a offical SPDIX
+The "VDL" is not a offical SPDEX identifier, its purly cosmetical.